EricMaeker/dokuwiki-plugin-pubmed/README.md

 See [in action]

-### Requirements

-This plugins requires PHP 5+ and the php-dom extension to be installed on your server.

 ### Getting informations

 This plugin retrieves the XML description of articles from NCBI [pubmed] and allow users to easily include article citation into their DokuWiki pages.